 There are a few things to look out for:

 - Types of Campaigns.
-Make sure your chosen platform allows fundraising for personal causes.
-Some crowdfunding sites, like Kickstarter and Indiegogo, are only for business fundraising.
+Ensure your chosen platform allows fundraising for personal causes.
+Some crowdfunding sites, like Kickstarter, Indiegogo, and Patreon, are only for business fundraising.

 - Ease of Use.
-Check to make sure the setup process is user-friendly.
-The best platforms provide plenty of tutorials on how to create your page, including how-to’s on embedding pictures and videos, using social media sharing, and posting updates.
+Look for a platform with a user-friendly setup process.
+The best platforms provide plenty of tutorials on creating your page, including how-to’s on embedding pictures and videos (including podcasts), sharing on social media, and posting updates.

 - Fees.
 Investigate any setup fees and commissions.
 Some platforms charge an upfront fee to set up your page.
 Others offer free setup but claim a percentage of your donations.
 Still others provide “free” fundraising, which means they won’t take a cut of your contributions.
 But no crowdfunding platform is genuinely free.
 All deduct at least a payment processing fee from each donation because the fee comes from the processing company.